 Safety & Security at iGEM

-iGEM is unique in it's comprehensive and thorough approach to synthetic biology.
-Leading the field in fostering an environment of mindful and responsible work.
+iGEM is unique in our comprehensive and thorough approach to synthetic biology.
+With our world class safety and security program, we lead the field by fostering an environment of mindful and responsible work.

-Safety & Security are not only key facets of iGEM, but important factors which every team must carefully considered in the scope of their work.
+Safety and security are not only key facets of iGEM, but important factors which every team must carefully consider in the scope of their work.
 Through grappling with the difficult biosecurity and biosafety questions that are raised by synthetic biology in general, or by their project in particular, iGEM is cultivating a workforce that is mindful of their work and potential uses of their product, regardless of intent.